afuhge/afuhge/README.md

 Hi there 👋

 I'm Annika and a passionate frontend developer.
-I'm currently gaining my first work experience at [ecostage](https://about.stagedates.com/). <br>
+I'm currently gaining my first work experience at [ecostag GmbH](https://about.stagedates.com/). <br>
 In my free time, I love to let my creativity run wild and develop my own projects with a focus on design. 🤯

-- 💬 Ask me about everything you like 😛
+- 💬 Ask me about everything you like
 - 📫 How to reach me: annikafuhge96@gmail.com
 - ⚡ Fun fact: I'm a huge Harry Potter fan, so I got the nickname Annie Fudge.